duckduckgo/duckduckhack-docs/frontend-reference/cheat-sheet-reference.md

 ## How Are Cheat Sheets Triggered?

-Triggering is already built in to the main Cheat Sheets Goodie.
-When the name of your cheat sheet file is searched together with any of the [built-in trigger words](https://github.com/duckduckgo/zeroclickinfo-goodies/blob/master/share/goodie/cheat_sheets/triggers.yaml), your Instant Answer will be shown.
+The [template type](http://docs.duckduckhack.com/frontend-reference/cheat-sheet-reference.html#cheat-sheet-templates) along with the name and aliases for your cheat sheet, determine how your cheat sheet can be triggered.

-For example, for the *vim* text editor, the Instant Answer will be triggered on:
+For example, the *vim* text editor cheat sheet uses the `keyboard` template type and can be triggered with the queries:

 - "vim *cheatsheet*"
 - "vim *cheat sheet*"
-- "vim *commands*"
-- "vim *guide*"
 - "vim *shortcuts*"
+- "vim *key bindings*"
 - ...and so on.

 *If you're curious you can view all terms listed in [CheatSheets.pm](https://github.com/duckduckgo/zeroclickinfo-goodies/blob/master/share/goodie/cheat_sheets/triggers.yaml).*